 The days of the old “medicine man” have passed away.
 Young men from each of the reservations including Chief Philip T. Johnson, of Tuscarora, are “travelling men” for so-called Indian medicines, and make themselves welcomed and successful through the prestige of their Indian character and good address (Donaldson 1892:50).

-Another interesting image from the same period (figure 8) holds the key and sheds light on this.
-The subject, identified as Chi-la-Kaw, is wearing an Iroquois style yoke and his headpiece has Mohawk elements to it yet he is posing for the Oregon Indian Medicine Company which was located just a short distance from Seneca Reservation in Salamanca, New York.
+Another interesting image from the same period (figure 12) holds the key to the significance of many of these old images.
+The subject, identified as Chi-la-Kaw, is wearing an Iroquois style yoke or collar and his headpiece has Mohawk elements to it yet he is posing for the Oregon Indian Medicine Company which was located just a short distance from Seneca Reservation in Salamanca, New York.

-The Oregon Indian Medicine Company was founded by Thomas Augustus Edwards who was born in 1832 in Saugerties, New York.
+The Oregon Indian Medicine Company was founded by Colonel Thomas Augustus Edwards who was born in 1832 in Saugerties, New York.
 By his twenty-third birthday, he was already on a career in the entertainment business when he became the manager for the Spaulding and Roger's Circus.
 At the outbreak of the Civil War, he was hired by the government to track down blockade runners.
 He was captured and held prisoner for a time and carried out a daring escape.
 Towards the end of the war, he became a government scout and in 1866, during the Snake War, he travelled to Oregon.
 It was on this campaign that he met the Cayuse scout, Donald McKay (figure 13).

 It was in Oregon that Edwards learned about Indian medicine through Dr. William C. McKay, one of four sons of Alexander McKay… McKay was a physician to the Indians.
 His brother, Donald McKay was a prominent scout and Indian fighter.
 Both men had Indian wives.
 Both McKays returned east with Colonel Edwards about 1874, taking with them a party of Warm Spring Indians.
 Edwards and the Indians toured Europe and then New England demonstrating Indian skills and customs.
 In 1876 he took the Indian show to the Centennial Exposition in Philadelphia.
 It was there that he began selling Indian medicines (Dary 2008:259).